 “What’s the matter with you people out there?
 Why the hell sex is so scary?”

-Of course, in the said post some innocent non serious fun between humans and bears occurred, true, but it’s not that I believe people believe I find polar bears sexy.
-No. And I’m also puzzled for the lack of any in-between thing so far arriving to my mailbox.
-That is, outrage, dissatisfaction etc. – or porn.
+Of course, in the said post some innocent, playful fun between humans and bears occurred, true, but it’s not that I believe people think I find polar bears sexy.
+No. I am puzzled for the lack of any in-between thing so far arriving to my mailbox, eg, outrage, dissatisfaction etc. – or porn.
 Nothing outside that.

-While I am waiting from any insight from my readers, I’m thinking it’s probably high time for ‘Sex and the city (of Rome).
+While I am waiting from some insight from my readers, I guess it’s high time for ‘Sex and the city (of Rome).
 Season 2‘ new posts.
 We need some explaining, in other words.

-I did by the way receive an interesting e-mail from a very nice US student of archaeology, complimenting me for my blog and all and asking me thought-provoking questions, like these ones:
+I did by the way receive an interesting e-mail from a very nice US student of archaeology, complimenting me for my blog and all and asking me thought-provoking questions, such as:

 [Your opinion about] “the different ways that Roman sexuality is viewed by Americans and Europeans”.
 For some Americans especially – she argued – “the ancient Romans and modern Italians become the same people.
 When telling a friend of a friend about all the ‘sexual’ souvenirs that could be bought — replicas of herms and phalli, calendars and postcards featuring Pompeii’s erotic art — the woman’s reaction was something along the lines of ‘What kind of people would sell those sorts of things,’ to which I was quite taken aback.
 But she clearly viewed the ancient Romans as sexually deviant, and thus by association modern Italians.”